Get PeakVisor App

 Mammoth Mountain is a behemoth resort with 175 named runs over 3,500 skiable acres (1,416 ha) or more than 56 mi (90 km) and 25 ski lifts, although much of the skiing is off-piste and there are limitless variations through the bowls and trees.
 The difficulty of the terrain runs the gamut from beginner to expert.
 But it’s easier to learn your way around than you might think.
 Here’s what else you need to know:

-2. The top of the resort is 11,053 ft / 3,369 m and the base is 7,953 ft / 2,424 m, equivalent to a 3,100 ft / 945 m vertical drop.
+2. The top of the resort is 11,053 ft / 3,369 m, and the base is 7,953 ft / 2,424 m, equivalent to a 3,100 ft / 945 m vertical drop.

 3. Lifts to the summit.
 Two lifts go to the summit ridge: the Summit Gondola and Chair 23.

 5. Mountain village.
-It is located between the actual town of Mammoth Lakes and the Canyon Lodge base area.
+It is between the actual town of Mammoth Lakes and the Canyon Lodge base area.
 It is connected to town by bus line, and connected to the Canyon Lodge base and the rest of the resort through a free gondola.
 The village is just a collection of overpriced shops, restaurants, and hotels — in that sense, it’s similar to most purpose-built ski villages.

 7. Signage and maps.
 The mountain provides frequent signage to help skiers navigate and find different base areas.
 They also offer pocket maps in the lodges, and the resort map is easily downloadable on a smartphone.